If you love fried chicken you’ll enjoy these paleo coconut chicken tenders!

 - If the chicken fries up too quickly, adjust heat and test another piece.

-- Turn chicken fingers half way through cooking.
+- Make sure you turn chicken fingers half way through cooking.

 - Serve hot with a side homemade dipping sauce.
 Enjoy!